Angela Stapleton-Mackenzie MD

 Dr. Stapleton-Mackenzie’s primary role is serving as The Polyclinic’s Chief of Primary Care and will see patients once a week at Madison Center or Northgate Plaza.
 She provides comprehensive care for all ages and has special interests in women’s health, nutrition, and dermatology.

-Outside of work, she enjoys time with my family doing water-related activities including snorkeling, diving, and skiing.
+Outside of work, she enjoys time with family doing water-related activities including snorkeling, diving, and skiing.
 She also enjoys traveling to unique destinations and learning about other cultures.

 “I have a ‘holistic’ approach to health care and believe it is my privilege to have the opportunity to participate in my patient’s lives treating the whole person to promote health.
 My goal is to educate, empower, and create a partnership with each patient.”

 - American Academy of Family Physicians